-^{}Question 1: Do you have any knowledge about what TCM applications are?
-Question 2: Have you received training on TCM before?
+\Question 1: Do you have any knowledge about what TCM applications are? \\Question 2: Have you received training on TCM before?

-81% of physicians in the USA and 93.1% in Qatar stated that they wanted to receive training on TCM.
-18,19 The rate of physicians obtaining TCM certification in Türkiye varies between 2% and 21% in studies conducted.
-The prevalence of physicians in Türkiye who stated that they wanted to receive certified training is between 43% and 82%.
-In contrast, 72% of physicians in Japan are competent to practice Kampo medicine.
-Although dentists' certification status and desire to receive training are similar to studies conducted on physicians in Türkiye, it is observed that in some countries, the desire of physicians to receive training is higher.
+The prevalence of physicians in Türkiye who stated

+that they wanted to receive certified training is be-

+tween 43% and 82%.
+In contrast, 72% of physicians

+in Japan are competent to practice Kampo medicine.6

+Although dentists' certification status and desire to

+receive training are similar to studies conducted on

+physicians in Türkiye, it is observed that in some

-In this study, the 3 methods that dentists hear about the most are phytotherapy (72%), acupuncture (69%), hypnosis and prayer (66%), the 3 methods they know how to do the most are balneotherapy (30%), cupping (28%) and prayer (27%), the 3 methods they use the most are balneotherapy (19%), prayer (19%) and cupping (10%), the 3 methods they would use the most are yoga (23%), balneotherapy (20%), meditation (19%), and the 3 methods they would recommend the most are balneotherapy (23%), meditation (22%) and music therapy (21%).
+In this study, the 3 methods that dentists hear about the most are phytotherapy (72%), acupuncture (69%), hypnosis and prayer (66%), the 3 methods they know how to do the most are balneotherapy (30%), cupping (28%) and praver (27%), the 3 methods they use the most are balneotherapy (19%), prayer (19%) and cupping (10%), the 3 methods they would use the most are yoga (23%), balneotherapy (20%), meditation (19%), and the 3 methods they would recommend the most are balneotherapy (23%), meditation (22%) and music therapy (21%).
 In a study conducted with rehabilitation physicians in Australia, it was determined that physicians were most familiar with acupuncture and yoga, while in Canada, mental health physicians were most familiar with chiropractic, biofeedback and acupuncture.
-20,21 In a study conducted with research assistant physicians in Türkiye, the TCM methods that physicians were most familiar with, used and recommended were acupuncture, yoga, meditation, ozone and leech therapy.22 In another study conducted in Türkiye, physicians who recommended TCM to their patients most frequently recommended acupuncture and leech therapy.9 In a study conducted in Norway and Denmark, the method most recommended to patients was acupuncture.23 In Italy, it was observed that general practitioners most frequently applied homeopathy.17 In the study conducted by Ozcakır et al. physicians most frequently used phytotherapy, while in the study conducted by Dağcı and Öztürk, physicians most frequently applied cupping therapy to their patients.
-16,24 In this study, the fact that balneotherapy is among the methods that dentists use, can use and recommend the most may be related to the presence of numerous hot springs in Afyonkarahisar and the prevalence of thermal tourism.
-In a study conducted among students of the Faculty of Medicine in Afyonkarahisar, hot springs (96.8%) and massage (96.8%) were the most widely known TCM methods.25 In addition, the fact that phytotherapy was the most widely heard method in our study may be due to the presence of a "Center for Medicinal and Aromatic Plants" in this province and the frequent news about it in the press.
+In a study conducted with research assistant physicians in Türkiye, the TCM methods that physicians were most familiar with, used and recommended were acupuncture, yoga, meditation, ozone and leech therapy.
+In another study conducted in Türkiye, physicians who recommended TCM to their patients most frequently recommended acupuncture and leech therapy.
+In a study conducted in Norway and Denmark, the method most recommended to patients was acupuncture.
+In Italy, it was observed that general practitioners most frequently applied homeopathy.
+In the study conducted by Ozcakır et al. physicians most frequently used phytotherapy, while in the study conducted by Dağcı and Öztürk, physicians most frequently applied cupping therapy to their patients.
+In this study, the fact that balneotherapy is among the methods that dentists use, can use and recommend the most may be related to the presence of numerous hot springs in Afyonkarahisar and the prevalence of thermal tourism.
+In a study conducted among students of the Faculty of Medicine in Afyonkarahisar, hot springs (96.8%) and massage (96.8%) were the most widely known TCM methods.
+In addition, the fact that phytotherapy was the most widely heard method in our study may be due to the presence of a "Center for Medicinal and Aromatic Plants" in this province and the frequent news about it in the press.
 Therefore, we can say that the reason for the different results in the studies may be related to the approach and sociocultural expectations of the society in the region.
-For example, while homeopathy is a widely used and recommended method in countries such as India, Italy, Germany and Switzerland, chiropractic is a widely used and recommended method in the USA, studies have shown that methods such as homeopathy, chiropractic and ayurveda are little known by physicians in our country.
-26-28 Ege et al. In a study conducted on dentistry students, it was reported that apitherapy, prolotherapy and chiropractic practices were never used.
-10 In this study, similar to previous studies, homeopathy, osteopathy, prolotherapy and reflexology were not included among the TCM methods that dentists would recommend.
+For example, while homeopathy is a widely used and recommended method in countries such as India, Italy, Germany and Switzerland, chiropractic is a widely used and recommended method in the USA, studies have shown that methods such as homeopathy, chiropractic and ayurveda are little known by physicians in our country.26-28 Ege et al. In a study conducted on dentistry students, it was reported that apitherapy, prolotherapy and chiropractic practices were never used.
+In this study, similar to previous studies, homeopathy, osteopathy, prolotherapy and reflexology were not included among the TCM methods that dentists would recommend.